exercism/julia/concepts/regular-expressions/about.md

 "second first"
 ```

-The second example above shows how both numbered and named capture groups can be used in the replacement.
+The second example above shows how both numbered and named capture groups can be used in the replacement, within an `s" "` string.

 See the [manual][regex] for more details: this is a topic which constantly forces most programmers back to the documentation!